Sisters of the Presentation of Mary: In the United States

-The life of the Sisters
+Way of life

-The Sisters take the traditional religious vows of poverty (simple living), chastity (as a sign that only God can truly fulfill human needs), and obedience (discerning what God wants them to do) in order to better devote themselves to their ministry.
+The sisters take the traditional religious vows of poverty (simple living), chastity (as a sign that only God can truly fulfill human needs), and obedience (discerning what God wants them to do) in order to better devote themselves to their ministry.
 Their ultimate goal is a closer union with God through service to God's people.

-The charism of the Sisters is "the spirit of self-offering in imitation of Mary," the Mother of Jesus.
+The charism of the sisters is "the spirit of self-offering in imitation of Mary," the mother of Jesus.
 At the centre of their existence is their "relationship with God, the mystery of prayer."
 To foster this experience they live together in order to "share our prayer, struggles, joys, possessions and our lives."

-The Sisters offer a discernment programme for both men and women wishing to discover God's will.
+The sisters offer a discernment programme for both men and women wishing to discover God's will.
 This may involve weekend retreats and, for women, a live-in experience.